Odessa, Texas: Local government

 Odessa has a council–manager government, with a city council of five councillors (elected from geographic districts) and a mayor (elected at-large).
 The council appoints and directs other city officials, including the city manager, and sets the city's budget, taxes, and other policies.

 In the 2014 fiscal year, the Odessa government had $179.1 million in revenues, $146.3 million in expenditures, $454 million in total assets, and $203 million in total liabilities.
 The city's major sources of public revenues were fees for services (such as public utilities), sales taxes, and property taxes, and its major expenses were for public safety and for water and sewer service.

 On December 14, 2022, the Odessa City Council voted to make Odessa a "sanctuary city for the unborn."
-In a 6-1 vote, Mayor Javier Joven and council members Denise Swanner, Mark Matta, Gilbert Vasquez, Chris Hanie, and Greg Connell established Odessa as the 62nd city to "outlaw" abortion.
+In a 6–1 vote, Mayor Javier Joven and council members Denise Swanner, Mark Matta, Gilbert Vasquez, Chris Hanie, and Greg Connell established Odessa as the 62nd city to "outlaw" abortion.
 The new city ordinance makes a person civilly liable if any person aids, abets, or assists anybody in an abortion operation.

+In October 2024, the city gained national attention after voting 5–2 to implement a transgender bathroom ban, in which any transgender person found using a publicly owned bathroom not matching their assigned gender at birth could be charged with trespassing.
+The ban was particularly notable for creating a private right to sue, under which any cisgender individual may seek damages from the transgender person of at minimum $10,000 in addition to attorney and court fees.
+A month later, they expanded the law to cover all restrooms public or private, and allow anyone to sue regardless of if they're an Odessa or even Texas resident.

-State representation
+State and federal facilities

 The Texas Department of Criminal Justice operates the Odessa District Parole Office in Odessa.

-Federal representation

 The United States Postal Service operates three post offices in Odessa: Odessa, Northeast Odessa, and West Odessa.